 2009.
 ‘The Business of Māori Art’, keynote speaker, Matariki Evening, Te Manukanuka o Hoturoa, Auckland Airport Mārae, 30 June.

-2004.
-‘Redefining the Mārae in Aotearoa’, inside RUATEPUPUKE II, invitation by Regenstein Curator of Pacific Ethnology to attend meeting regarding reconceptualisation of marae space as a local and global place of encounter, Field Museum, Chicago, June 20-23.
+2005.
+‘Redefining the Mārae in Aotearoa’, inside RUATEPUPUKE II, invitation by Regenstein Curator of Pacific Ethnology to attend workshop regarding reconceptualisation of marae space as a local and global place of encounter, Field Museum, Chicago, 27-29 June.

 2004.
 ‘Survey Presentation on Māori & indigenous art commonalities to Elders, Musqueam Band meeting in association with Michael Ames and Museum of Anthropology, University of British Columbia, Vancouver, 25 February.

 2004.
 ‘Māori art in Continuum’, Museum of Anthropology, University of British Colombia, Vancouver, 23 February.

 2004.
 ‘Mārae’ the Māori meetingplace as classroom’, Cross Cultural Diversity in the Classroom panel, College Art Association, Seattle, 19 February.

 2003.
 ‘Post modern readings in the work of Cotton’, Shane Cotton panel, City Gallery, Wellington, 19 October.